Primary and Foreign Key Constraints

 Sales.SalesOrderHeader table, the relational integrity between the two tables is broken; the deleted salesperson's sales orders are orphaned in the

 SalesOrderHeader table without a link to the data in the

 A foreign key constraint prevents this situation.
-The constraint enforces referential integrity by guaranteeing that changes cannot be made to data in the primary key table if those changes invalidate the link to data in the foreign key table.
-If an attempt is made to delete the row in a primary key table or to change a primary key value, the action will fail when the deleted or changed primary key value corresponds to a value in the foreign key constraint of another table.
+The constraint enforces referential integrity by guaranteeing that changes can't be made to data in the primary key table if those changes invalidate the link to data in the foreign key table.
+If an attempt is made to delete the row in a primary key table or to change a primary key value, the action fails when the deleted or changed primary key value corresponds to a value in the foreign key constraint of another table.
 To successfully change or delete a row in a foreign key constraint, you must first either delete the foreign key data in the foreign key table or change the foreign key data in the foreign key table, which links the foreign key to different primary key data.